appletreeisyellow/appletreeisyellow.github.io/README.md

 # Chunchun's personal website

-The code is originally forked from the [`github/personal-website` repository](https://github.com/github/personal-website).
+The code is originally forked from the [`github/personal-website`](https://github.com/github/personal-website) repo.

-### Build the site and make it available on a local server
+## Build the site and make it available on a local server

 ```
 bundle exec jekyll serve